 Since then the church has quickly grown into a vibrant community of faith that features creative worship, exciting fellowship, deepening discipleship, ministry for all ages and community outreach.

 On September 10, 2006, The Summit moved to Cullowhee Valley School for Sunday worship gatherings.
-This allowed the congregation to accomodate space for worship, small groups and children’s ministry.
+This allowed the congregation to accommodate space for worship, small groups and children’s ministry.